 Make a Fresh Christmas Wreath in 20 Minutes

-Do you love the smell of cedar, pine and redwood?
-This DIY fresh Christmas wreath is something anyone can make in less than an hour using fresh evergreen cuttings of conifers and berries!
+Do you love the smell of cedar, pine, spruce and redwood?
+This DIY fresh Christmas wreath is something anyone can make in less than an hour using natural evergreen cuttings of conifers and berries!

-Try to find different kinds of conifers with foliage color variations such as bright green, blue green, yellow green, etc.
+Evergreen branches: different kinds of conifers with foliage color variations such as bright green, blue green, yellow green, etc. Spruce, cedar and boxwood are longer lasting than pine and fir.

-Step 2: add cuttings to your DIY fresh Christmas wreath
+Step 2: add evergreen branches to DIY fresh Christmas wreath frame

 Take an 18 inch wire wreath frame and “weave” a piece of conifer branch about 18″ to 24″ long through it.

-The photo below shows how the branch is held securely by the wire frame without the need for any florist wire.
+The branch is held securely by the wire frame without the need for any florist wire.

 You will need 6-8 branches to complete the circle.

-Step 3: add colorful elements to the DIY fresh Christmas wreath.
+Step 3: add colorful berries to the DIY Christmas wreath.

 Since it is a fresh Christmas wreath, we are using red berries and blue spruce, which reminds me of ice and snow.